 - RNA molecules are involved in information transfer and perform a role in protein synthesis; in some viruses e.g. TMV (Tobacco Mosaic Virus) it is also found as genetic material.

 - They carry hereditary information and transfer it through parental generation to progeny.

 - These are composed of C, H, O. having oxygen in a very less amount.

 - Lipids are generally water-insoluble.
 They are synthesized by fatty acids and glycerol.

 - Simple lipids are called glycerides.
-They could be found as a simple fatty acid.
+They could be found as simple fatty acids.
 A fatty acid has a carboxyl group which is attached to an R group.

 - The R group could be methyl (–CH3), or ethyl (–C2H5), or a higher number of –CH2 groups (1 carbon to 19 carbons).